gramineproject/graphene/Tools/gsc/README.rst

 executable path and the library path, and scanning the entire image to generate a list of trusted files.
 GSC excludes files from ``/boot``, ``/dev``, ``/proc``, ``/var``, ``/sys`` and ``/etc/rc`` folders, since checksums are required which either don't exist or may vary across different deployment machines.
+GSC combines these values and list of trusted files to a new manifest file.
-The values combined for the manifest file.
-Graphene's signer tool to generates Intel SGX enclave measurement or signature, and the Intel SGX-specific manifest file.
+Graphene's signer tool generates Intel SGX enclave measurement or signature, and the Intel SGX-specific manifest file.
 In a last step the entrypoint is changed to launch the ``apploader.sh`` script which generates Intel SGX token and starts the ``pal-Linux-SGX`` loader.

 Running graphenized Docker images
 ---------------------------------